 8. To prepare the frosting, stir together the greek yogurt, stevia, pure maple syrup, and vanilla extract.
 Spread on top of the cooled cake.

 9. Let the frosting set for 1-2 hours before slicing and serving.
 Make sure to slice the cake into eights so you get the correct macros per serving.

-2. Prepare the crust by mixing together all ingredients, forming a ball.
-Transfer dough into the pan and use your hands and/or a spatula to spread to the edges of the pan.
+3. Transfer the dough ball into the pan and use your hands and/or a spatula to spread to the edges of the pan.

-3. Bake crust for 10 minutes at 350ºF.
+4. Bake the crust for 10 minutes at 350ºF.

-5. Allow to cool completely.
+7. Allow the bars to cool completely.

-6. Serve.
+8. Serve.
 (If you would like larger bars, cut into 6 servings.
 If you prefer smaller bars, cut into 12 servings.)

 2. Scoop into bowl and top with your choice of toppings.